jjangga0214/hasura-cli/README.md

     └── install.ts
 ```

 package.json exposes the command `hasura` as a symlink to the flie `hasura`.
-Only the directory 'dist' and file 'hasura' are packed as a package.
+Only the directory `dist` and file `hasura` are packed as a package.

 ```json
 {